 Instead, I want to talk about how to actually grab the bar.
 Do you lightly put your hands on it, sort of squeeze, then try to lift?
 Not me!
 When lifting, my hands are glued and become one with the bar, just as a sword is an extension of a samurai’s arm.

 No matter which type of grip you use, you should squeeze the bar as hard as you can, almost like you’re trying to break it.
 You’ll feel an intense sensation in your forearms, which instantly prepares your body to start some serious lifting!
-Use exercise tips #1 to change everything you know about lifting weights.

 To be fair, there’s a lot of confusion over the safety of breathing techniques while lifting.
 The most common misconception is that you can have a stroke if you hold your breath.
 Don’t fall for this myth!
 One of the best things you can do is take a deep breath before you start the exercise.
 The goal is to breathe into your belly, also known as “yoga breathing”.
 This creates a full body brace and keeps you inflated during the hardest part of every lift.